-Save yourself time and effort by getting an air mattress that inflates and deflates with a pump.
+Save yourself time and effort by getting an air mattress that inflate and deflate with an external pump.
 If you’ll only use your mattress indoors, go for a pump that plugs into a wall outlet.

-But if you’re going camping, try a manual pump (think bicycle or foot pump), a battery-powered one, or one that plugs into a car.
+But if you’re going on camping trips, try a manual pump (think bicycle or foot pump), a battery-powered one, or one that plugs into a car.

-If the mattress doesn’t come with a pump, consider buying one separately.
+If the inflatable mattresses doesn’t come with a built in pump, consider buying one separately.
 It’s a worthwhile investment.
 Ensure it’s compatible with the air valve on the mattress.

-However fancy you go, an air mattress is always air encased in vinyl, PVC or nylon.
+However fancy you go, an good air mattress top layer is always air encased in vinyl, PVC or nylon.
 If you can, choose a mattress that’s topped with a softer, velveteen material.
 This will help reduce the normal air bed sensations – a slippery feel and creaking noise.